trixelbit/Bible/Ezekiel.md

 Inversely, the person who did good but turns to sin, non of their goods will matter:

-    "But if a righteous peson thurns from their righteousnesss and commits sin  and does the same detestable things the whicked person does, will they live?
+    "But if a righteous peson turns from their righteousnesss and commits sin  and does the same detestable things the wicked person does, will they live?
     None of the righteous things that person has done will be remembered."
 Ezek 18:24